tido64/rainbow/doc/includes/sprite_sheet_animations.md

 There are three events that are fired during an animation's lifetime.

-* `Animation::Event::Start` fires when a stopped animation is started.
+* `AnimationEvent::Start` fires when a stopped animation is started.

-* `Animation::Event::End` fires when an animation is stopped.
+* `AnimationEvent::End` fires when an animation is stopped.

-* `Animation::Event::Complete` fires immediately after an animation completes a single cycle, before the delay preceding the next.
+* `AnimationEvent::Complete` fires immediately after an animation completes a single cycle, before the delay preceding the next.

-* `Animation::Event::Frame` fires for each frame that does not trigger `End` or `Complete` events.
+* `AnimationEvent::Frame` fires for each frame that does not trigger `End` or `Complete` events.

 You can subscribe to these events using: